MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 __TRUSTe ID__

-If you are integrating with the TRUSTe SDK, you can pass in your TRUSTe ID with setTRUSTeId, which populates the “TPID” field.
+If you are integrating with the TRUSTe SDK, you can pass in your TRUSTe ID with setTRUSTeId, which populates the "TPID" field.

     mobileapptracker.setTrusteTPID("your_truste_id");

 __User ID__

 If you have a user ID of your own that you wish to track, pass it in as a string with setUserId.
-This populates the “User ID” field in our reporting, and also the postback variable {user_id}.
+This populates the "User ID" field in our reporting, and also the postback variable {user_id}.

     mobileapptracker.setUserId("custom_user_id");